Pluralis excellentiae

-The pluralis excellentiae is the name given by early grammarians of Hebrew, such as Wilhelm Gesenius, to a perceived anomaly in the grammatical number and syntax in Hebrew.
-In some cases it bears some similarity to the pluralis maiestatis or "royal plural".
+The pluralis excellentiae is the name given by early grammarians of the Hebrew language, such as Wilhelm Gesenius, to a perceived anomaly in the grammatical number and syntax in Hebrew.
+It is distinct from the plural of abstraction.
+In some cases it bears some similarity to the pluralis maiestatis, or "royal plural".
 However, the idea of excellence is not necessarily present:

-"Of (c): the pluralis excellentiae or maiestatis, as has been remarked above, is properly a variety of the abstract plural, since it sums up the several characteristics belonging to the idea, besides possessing the secondary sense of an intensification of the original idea.
-It is thus closely related to the plurals of amplification, treated under e, which are mostly found in poetry."
+Of (c): the pluralis excellentiae or maiestatis, as has been remarked above, is properly a variety of the abstract plural, since it sums up the several characteristics belonging to the idea, besides possessing the secondary sense of an intensification of the original idea.
+It is thus closely related to the plurals of amplification, treated under e, which are mostly found in poetry.